gve-sw/CLUS18-DEVNET-2897/lab/step12.md

 ### Step 12 - Populating the EPGs/VLANs select

 The last drop down list to populate is the EPGs/VLANs.
-Since this is not dependent on any other previous selection it is simpler.
-Add the following javascript to the app.js file
+Add the following javascript to the app.js file.
+ You **must** define this within the appModule.controller code block:

 ```javascript
 $scope.getEpgs = function(){